spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-four-three.png" width="60%" length="150"/></div>
 </p>
 <p>
-These distributions allow for some interesting insights, like:
+These posterior distributions allow for some interesting insights, like:
     - There's a 79.49% chance that Vasilevsky is better than Swayman
     - There's a 99.99% chance that Vasilevsky is better than average
     - There's a 86.73% chance that Swayman is better than average